spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 - How to characterize local time series trends?
 - How to learn interpretable local and nonlocal patterns as convolutional kernels?

-Sometimes, time series exhibit complicated trends if [they not stationary](https://otexts.com/fpp2/stationarity.html).
+Sometimes, time series exhibit complicated trends if [they are not stationary](https://otexts.com/fpp2/stationarity.html).

 <br>